acend/helm-basics-training/content/en/docs/04.0/database.md

   rootpassword: {{ .Values.database.rootpassword | b64enc}}
 ```

-Notice the `| b64enc`, which is a builtin function to encode strings with base64.
+Note the `| b64enc`, which is a builtin function to encode strings with base64.

-The service `templates/mysql-service.yaml` for our MySQL database should look like this:
+The service at `templates/service-mysql.yaml` for our MySQL database should look similar to this:

 ```yaml
 apiVersion: v1